 The second group offers unlimited,sometimes with holiday blackout dates, to one or a select few ski resorts.
 Additionally, these passes include half-price and advanced lift ticket rates to a few larger resorts, such as Breckenridge, Heavenly and Keystone.
 If you are planning a ski trip beyond your local resort, these passes provide flexibility and potential savings.

 The last group offers unlimited access to one resort, with most of the resorts being in the Midwest.
 If your local slopes are included in this group, and you don’t plan to visit any other resorts during the season, definitely consider these passes.

 Epic offers a variety of pass options for members of the military and their immediate family.

 Some Epic Passes offer a pricing tier for college students.
 You will need to provide proof that you are a student.

 A few of the Epic Regional Passes offer special pricing for skiers over the ages of 62 or 65, depending on the pass.

 Benefits are only valid at Vail Resorts, not partner resorts.

-For the 2020/21 season, all Epic Passes include Epic Coverage, which ensures refunds in the event of illness, job loss and resort closure due to resort closures, such as due to COVID-19.
-See details here.
+For the 2023/24 season, all Epic Passes include Epic Coverage, which ensures refunds in the event of illness, job loss, Visa rejection, etc. See details here.

 See details here.